individkid/sidegeo/README.md

     * Polytope -- target is the pierced polytope
     * Alternate -- target is planes in focused display
     * Session -- target is all displayed polytopes
+  * Transform -- modify transform matrix for pierced target
+  * Move -- click moves pierced target to alternate display
+  * Copy -- click copies pierced target to alternate display
+  * Sample -- whether space fixed in Tweak mode
+    * Symbolic -- classification of space does not change
+    * Numeric -- configuration controls amount of change
+  * Tweak -- click tweaks plane possibly holding space fixed
   * Classify -- type of thing displayed in Display mode
     * Vector -- display pierce point and coplane
     * Graph -- display relation of facets
     * Polyant -- display polyant representation
     * Place -- display map from boundary to halfspaces
-  * Sample -- whether space fixed in Tweak mode
-    * Symbolic -- classification of space does not change
+  * Display -- click explains pierced plane facet polytope space
+  * Virtual -- whether cursor is captured or forwarded
+    * Surface -- cursor controls facet in polytope
-    * Numeric -- configuration controls amount of change
+    * Content -- cursor controls decoration on facet
   * Widget -- which panel opened by Panel
     * Topology -- open panel for classifications to sample
     * Decorate -- open panel for bitmap, screen saver, rfb
     * System -- open panel for stocks flows and attachments
-  * Virtual -- whether cursor is captured or forwarded
-    * Surface -- cursor controls facet in polytope
-    * Content -- cursor controls decoration on facet
+  * Panel -- click opens panel to modify clicked items

 Configuration/history files consist of commands.
 User input appends to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.
 Incorrectly formatted commands are treated as intervening text.
 Correctly formatted commands with incorrect arguments from files cause warnings the first few times, then cause the remainder of the file to be ignored.
 Incorrect arguments on the command line cause warnings only.
 Command formats are specified by lists of the following subexpressions.